lalitadithya/NVSentinel/docs/circuit-breaker.md

 ## Resetting the Circuit Breaker

-**The circuit breaker will NOT automatically reset.** Once tripped, NVSentinel will remain in a protective state until you manually intervene.
+**The circuit breaker will NOT automatically reset.** Once tripped, NVSentinel will block all new remediation actions and remain in this protective state until you manually intervene.
 This ensures that any systematic issues are investigated and resolved before resuming automated remediation.

 Once you've investigated and addressed the root cause, reset the circuit breaker: